 - A minimum cumulative grade point average of 2.0 or above; AND

 - a 67 percent or above completion rate of your passed and attempted hours.
-Your completion rate is calculated by dividing the number of basic education and undergraduate cumulative passed hours by the number of cumulative hours attempted; AND
+Your completion rate is calculated by dividing the number of undergraduate cumulative passed hours by the number of Undergraduate cumulative hours attempted; AND

-- attempted credits for your first financial aid eligible program show that you can complete that program within the maximum time frame (150 percent of that program’s length) or your attempted credits for an additional financial aid eligible program show that you can complete that program within the maximum time frame (100 percent of that programs length); AND
+- attempted credits for your first financial aid eligible program show that you can complete that program within the maximum time frame (150 percent of that program’s length); AND

 - pass at least one attempted course within your most recent term of enrollment with a grade of "‘D" or better.